Keto Air Fryer Caramel Goat Cheese Balls

 Crispy, golden keto air fryer goat cheese balls coated in almond flour and ground pork rinds, then drizzled with sugar-free caramel syrup.
 I make these for every holiday party and they vanish in minutes.

-I started making these keto air fryer goat cheese balls back in 2020, and they’ve become my go-to appetizer for literally every gathering.
-The concept is simple: roll soft goat cheese into small balls, freeze them so they hold their shape, coat them in a crunchy keto breading of almond flour and ground pork rinds, then air fry until golden and crispy on the outside, warm and melty on the inside.
+I started making these back in 2020, and they’ve become my go-to appetizer for every gathering.
+The concept is simple: roll soft goat cheese into small balls, freeze so they hold their shape, coat in a crunchy breading of almond flour and ground pork rinds, then air fry until golden on the outside and warm and melty on the inside.
+A genuinely low-carb appetizer that comes together faster than you’d expect.

-What makes these different from most air fryer goat cheese recipes is the sugar-free caramel drizzle.
-Most recipes use honey, which is loaded with sugar.
-I use ChocZero’s sugar-free caramel syrup instead, and the sweet-tangy combination with the goat cheese is something I genuinely look forward to every time I make a batch.
+What sets these apart is the sugar-free caramel drizzle.
+Most recipes use honey, which adds a ton of sugar.
+I use ChocZero’s caramel syrup instead, and that sweet-tangy combination is something I genuinely look forward to every time I make a batch.
+The caramel thickens slightly as it hits the warm coating, so you get this sticky-sweet shell over the crunch.
+I drizzle it right before serving so it doesn’t soften the breading.

-Freezing the cheese balls before frying is non-negotiable.
-I learned this the hard way when my first batch turned into a melted mess inside the air fryer.
+Freezing before frying is non-negotiable.
+I learned this the hard way when my first batch turned into a melted mess.
 30 minutes minimum in the freezer, but I’ve left them in for up to 12 hours with great results.
-They actually fry better from frozen since the cheese holds its shape while the coating crisps up.
+They actually fry better from frozen because the cheese holds its shape while the coating crisps up.

 Youtube